All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 You may encounter three kinds of specialists as you seek help for various eye conditions:

-- Optometrist.
+Optometrist.
 An optometrist has a doctor of optometry (O.D.) degree.
-Optometrists are trained to provide complete eye evaluations, prescribe corrective lenses, diagnose and treat common eye disorders.
+Optometrists are trained to provide complete eye evaluations, prescribe corrective lenses, and diagnose and treat common eye disorders.

 No matter which type of eye specialist you choose, here's some information to help you get ready for your appointment.